Common name: European rabbit

 Rabbits form social groups with complicated social structures.
-Dominant males typically defend a territory to gain mating rights to females, while dominant females defend access to nesting sites.
+Dominant males defend their territory to gain mating rights, while dominant females defend access to nesting sites.
 At large warrens or where populations are dense, different social groups may share a common warren or feeding area.

 The territory or home range of rabbits varies from approximately 0.2 to 2 ha depending on:

 - rabbit density